 “I want to stand with you on a mountain; I want to bathe with you in the sea” – Savage Garden.

-While a load of young backpackers “tick off” the Dead Sea early on, it took me until the age of 33 to finally visit the lowest point on earth.
-I had a couple of choices to see the Dead Sea as I have been backpacking the Middle East for a few months and was in Jordan, Palestine and Israel.
+While a load of young backpackers head to the Dead Sea early on, it took me until 2013 to finally visit the lowest point on earth.
+I had a few choices to see the Dead Sea as I had been backpacking the Middle East for a few months and was in Jordan, Palestine and Israel.
 Three countries who have a “spot” on the Dead Sea.

 In the end I opted to visit the Dead Sea just once, rather than from all three sides.
 I’m pretty glad I chose Israel as my country to experience the Dead Sea.
 It was all worth it!